Here’s What A Master’s Degree Can Do For Your Nursing Career

 Pass on Your Nursing Knowledge to Another Generation of Care Providers

 Nursing education is in crisis; there aren’t enough nurse educators available to train the nurses our country needs.
-As a result, the nursing shortfall is only getting worse as nursing schools report 1,236 open faculty positions requiring them to turn away 78,000 qualified applicants in 2014 alone.
+As a result, the nursing shortfall is only getting worse.
 But if you’re looking to boost your nursing career and get away from the chaos of the hospital and long shifts on your feet, this is great news — it means that the job market for nurse educators is robust.

 Part of the problem is that nursing schools are having trouble finding candidates to fill open faculty positions who have the requisite advanced degrees.
 While you may need a Ph.D. in order to land a full-time, tenured position, teaching offers the opportunity to shape the nursing practices of the future, through your pedagogy as well as through your research.